sumittiware/To-Do-app/README.md

 # To-Do app

 ## A To-do application made with Flutter that can help you keep track of your tasks
-<br>-> Used sqlite database (SQL database in flutter) to store the data locally in the app
+<br>-> Used sqflite database (SQL database in flutter) to store the data locally in the app
 <br>-> Flutter Local Notification, that will notify you in the scheduled day.

 ## Screenshots